 Red Flywisk: Actually Mary Tillwit, a short blonde woman in her 40s, she is convinced that she is the reincarnation of Red Flywisk, wife of the heroic Li Ching in the late Tang dynasty, a figure of legend.
-Regarded as a nuisance by the Chinese community, she's been escorted to the Chinatown limits three times by polite but forceful strangers, the tong enforcers.
+Regarded as a nuisance by the Chinese community, she's been escorted to the of subjects.
+It also conceals an entrance to a network of tunnels connected to the wharf cellars.

+Chinatown limits three times by polite but forceful strangers, the tong enforcers.
 Other Chinatown mystics insist that the tongs not hurt her, however, because several times her "premonitions" have come true.
 When Red Flywisk looks out of her eyes, she speaks of things to happen in an ancient dialect that no one except the elders can understand.